dsaul/DispatchPulse-CE/README.md

 ### Projects Scheduling, and Time

-The Projects Scheduling, and Time module provides
+The Projects Scheduling, and Time module provides collaboration between disparate field service agents.
+Notes created by one agent, are immediately avaliable on other agents.
+Tracking labour and materials is extremely easy.

 #### Seamless Collaboration
 Store information about projects, clients, and contractors.
 Information instantly jumps from one agent to another.
 Reduce work stoppages as everyone will have the job details they need.